CBlasse/premosa_dataset/README.md

 # premosa_dataset
-Dataset for the fly wing example
+This dataset deals as an example for the image processing pipeline PreMosa.
+Please have a look at https://cblasse.github.io/premosa/